hughiemak/predator-prey/README.md

 `tensorboard --logdir="runs"`

-### Types of training result
+### Metrics

-1. mean catch time against episode
+1. mean catch time
-1. median catch time against episode
+1. median catch time
-1. success rate against episode
+1. success rate (no. of successful episodes divided by no. of episodes)

 (Evaluation is carried out every 50 training episodes by averaging the performance of the models on 100 testing episodes)